Tommoa/CITS4402-project/README.md

 This project requires MATLAB in order to run, and requires that this git repository is in the PATH so that it can access the scripts needed to run.

-It also requires the following Add-On is installed:
+It also requires the following MATLAB add-on is installed:
--Computer Vision Toolbox
+- Computer Vision Toolbox

 When the GUI is first loaded, it will look like this:
 ![GUI picture](readme/gui.png)